Configuration files

 uniloader cfgfile put -p realtime.agentPausedOnLogin -v true -c "Customization 1"

-The optional comment will be prepended to the property, like:
+In file mode, the optional comment will be prepended to the property, like:

 # Customization 1